mmontone/cl-docweaver/README.md

     ARGS is the list of arguments for that command in the DOCSYSTEM implementation.
     DOCSYSTEM is a specializer for the documentation system.
 For example, (eql :texinfo).
     BODY should write to an implicit STREAM variable, to expand the command.

+    This is implemented as a wraper over PROCESS-WEAVER-COMMAND .

 - [function] **DOCWEAVER:PROCESS-WEAVER-COMMAND** *(docsystem command args stream)*

     The generic function to specialize for implementing weaving commands for the different documentation systems.

+    See: DEF-WEAVER-COMMAND-HANDLER